Applying for a Lower Mississippi Delta Initiative Local Heritage Grant

 • Coordinating entities associated with federally-designated National Heritage Areas

-• Tribal groups, organizations, and institutions
+• Tribal nations, organizations, and institutions

 • Historically Black Colleges and Universities